rayanfam/rayanfam.github.io/_posts/2018-08-21-hypervisor-from-scratch-part-1.md

 ![](../../assets/images/hypervisor-from-scratch-1-cover.png)

+**If you're looking to use a hypervisor for analysis and reverse engineering tasks, check out [HyperDbg](https://github.com/HyperDbg/HyperDbg) Debugger.
+It's a hypervisor-based debugger designed specifically for analyzing, fuzzing, and reversing applications.**

 **Notice**: The _**Hypervisor From Scratch**_ tutorial is completely revised in **August 2022**.
 Codes from all parts are updated, unnecessary details are removed, and new explanations and materials are added to the tutorial.

 ## **Introduction**